 The phone is only one tool in his communication armada.

-here's something's I and my coworkers have done while in retail selling iphones American's are investing in that Jason's mocking :— Sydette, is a vicious grizz AND cute (@Blackamazon) March 7, 2017
+here's something's I and my coworkers have done while in retail selling iphones American's are investing in that Jason's mocking :— Sydette is a technologist fairy muppet librarian (@Blackamazon) March 7, 2017

 A lot of poorer people have dropped the land line because they cannot afford both.
 The phone is their computer, and they use it for everything.
 One tweeter who used to sell phones described what some of his customers used them for: